Safety Analysis

 Warnings

-• Dress modestly when visiting temples, pagodas, or other religious sites, covering shoulders and knees.
+- Do dress modestly when visiting temples, pagodas, and other religious sites, ensuring shoulders and knees are covered.

-• Do not touch someone's head, as it is considered the most sacred part of the body.
+- Don't touch a person's head, as it's considered the most sacred part of the body.

 Local Laws

-• Drug offenses carry severe penalties, including lengthy prison sentences and the death penalty.
+- Drug offenses carry severe penalties, including lengthy prison sentences or the death penalty, even for small amounts.

 Estimated Costs